MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     forcefield = {string} -> "off"

-With the ``forcefield`` keyword the user can switch from the GUFF formalism to force field type simulation (For details see Reference Manual).
+With the ``forcefield`` keyword the user can switch from the GUFF formalism to a force field type simulation (For details see Reference Manual).

 Possible options are: